Sam Horn (American football): Baseball career

-During his three year career, Horn pitched in just 15 innings with five starts, after suffering through arm injuries, requiring Tommy John surgery.
-After his collegiate career he was selected in the 17th round with the 525th overall pick in the 2025 Major League Baseball draft by the Los Angeles Dodgers, where he signed with the organization.
+During his three year college career, Horn pitched in just 15 innings with five starts, after suffering through arm injuries, requiring Tommy John surgery.
+After his collegiate career he was selected in the 17th round with the 525th overall pick in the 2025 Major League Baseball draft by the Los Angeles Dodgers, where he signed with the organization for $497,500.

+After missing the entire 2026 minor league season while rehabbing his college football injuries, Horn was assigned by the Dodgers to begin his professional career with the Glendale Desert Dogs of the Arizona Fall League.